Working at the University of Montpellier

 - webinars on these topics and their recordings

-- on-demand training sessions on topics related to digital teaching (e.g., hybridizing courses), Moodle… You can submit your request via [email | ].
+- on-demand training sessions on topics related to digital education (e.g., hybridizing courses), Moodle… You can submit your request via [email | ].

-- as well as tutorials and guides on tools for video conferencing, web conferencing, webinars, and virtual classrooms: Zoom, Teams, Renavisio, Rendez-vous, Big Blue Button, etc.
+- as well as tutorials and guides on tools for videoconferencing, web conferencing, webinars, and virtual classrooms: Zoom, Teams, Renavisio, Rendez-vous, Big Blue Button, etc.

 - For further information: https://numerique.umontpellier.fr/